 We believe that John Campbell was born in Virginia based on census information from his children in 1880.

 - Jacob Campbell born about 1810, died 1879/1880, Collin Co., TX, married Temperance Rice

 - Elizabeth born about 1802, dead before 1842, married Lazarus Dodson

 - Elmira born about 1804 married John Pearson

 - Jane born about 1807, married a Freeman, then a Cloud

 - Martha born 1807/1808, died after 1850, married Elisha Jones, moved to Coles County, Illinois before 1839

 - Rutha born about 1813, died after 1870, married Preston Holt

-- George Washington Campbell born about 1813, died in 1860 in Texas, married Nancy Eastridge, then Mary unknown
+- George Washington Campbell born about 1813, died after 1870, probably in Denton County, Texas, married Nancy Eastridge, then Mary unknown

 - William Newton Campbell born 1817, died 1908 Tillman Co.
 OK, married Sydnia Holt, shown in the photo below